-Use these apps to succeed in school
+Use these free apps to succeed in school

 This app helps students manage seemingly never ending amounts of homework.
 Todoist keeps track of everything, from just homework assignments to also long term projects.
 Organizing assignments into a list, and being able to add due dates, subjects and descriptions, ensures users don’t forget to complete anything.